Birmingham True Wage: a major financial centre where office days still drive real pay

 Birmingham true-wage benchmarks

-These figures combine official earnings data with transport-access context to give a fuller picture of how Birmingham salary offers compare in practice.
+These figures combine official earnings data with how easy it is to get into the city centre to give a fuller picture of how Birmingham salary offers compare in practice.

 | Metric | Reference point | True-wage reading |